-Comparability - The data on race in the American Community Survey are not directly comparable across all years.
-Ongoing research conducted following the 1990 census affected the ACS question on race since its inception in 1996.
+Comparability - The data on race in the 2014 ACS are not directly comparable across all years.
+Ongoing research conducted following the 1990 Census affected the ACS question on race since its inception in 1996.
 Also, the October 1997 revised standards for federal data on race and ethnicity issued by the OMB led to changes in the question on race for Census 2000.
 Consequently, in order to achieve consistency, other census-administered surveys such as the ACS were modified to reflect changes required by OMB.
+The 2010 Census and ACS data collections continue to follow the 1997 OMB Standards.